 A Notary Public is a legally qualified professional who deals with the authentication of documents or attestation of signatures to documents that are usually to be used in overseas jurisdictions.

-There are a limited number of Notary Publics in the UK and Wilkes are proud to offer clients access to this specialist service.
+There are a limited number of Notary Publics in the UK and we are proud to offer clients across Birmingham, Solihull and the wider Midlands access to this service.

 You may have been advised that your document also needs to be “apostilled” or “legalised”.
 This means that the notarial act needs to be authenticated by the Foreign and Commonwealth Office, and depending on the country the document is for, legalised by that country’s embassy.

 When appearing as a company representative before our Notary Public you will be required to bring at least two items of identification to prove your identity and your residential address.
 Please contact us in advance with any questions relating to your requirements.

 Notary Fees and disbursements

 Wherever possible we provide a fixed fee quote based on the information provided over the telephone or by email.
 We base this on an estimate of the time required by us to deal with the document.
 This includes carrying out regulatory checks, obtaining translations or information required from third parties to independently verify a document.